tetris245/ULTRAbc/README.md

 * New modSDK function: ULTRAChatRoomKeyDown
 * New command: stutter (stuttermode) to force a specific stuttering mode.
 The mode is specified by a number between 0 and 4.
+* New command: talk (talkmode) to force a specific talk mode.
+The mode is specified by a number between -1 and 9.
 * Improved the bg1 command by adding the Asylum backgrounds when BCX is not detected
 * Fixed stand option in pose2 command